 - Press Windows Key + X to open Win + X menu.
 Select Command Prompt (Admin) or PowerShell (Admin).

 - When Command Prompt opens, enter chkdsk /r C: and press Enter.

 - You’ll be asked to restart your PC and schedule the scan.
 Type Y and press Enter.

 Once your PC restarts, the chkdsk scan will automatically start.
 If you can’t access Windows due to this error, you can navigate to Advanced Boot Menu and use Command Prompt from there.

-In some cases INACCESSIBLE_BOOT_DEVICE error can appear due to corrupted BIOS.
+In some cases, INACCESSIBLE BOOT DEVICE error can appear due to corrupted BIOS.
 If you’re having this problem, you might want to try reflashing your BIOS and check if that solves the issue.
-Keep in mind that reflshing BIOS is an advanced procedure, and you can cause permanent damage if you don’t do it properly.
+Keep in mind that reflashing BIOS is an advanced procedure, and you can cause permanent damage if you don’t do it properly.

-INACCESSIBLE_BOOT_DEVICE error might be troublesome, but users reported that it can be easily fixed by entering Safe Mode or by updating your drivers.
-If these solutions don’t work, feel free to try few other solutions from this article.
+INACCESSIBLE BOOT DEVICE error might be troublesome, but users reported that it can be easily fixed by entering Safe Mode or by updating your drivers.
+If these solutions don’t work, feel free to try a few other solutions from this article.